HuusmannPablo/HuusmannPablo/README.md

 - 👋 Hi there, I’m Pablo!
 - 🌎 Argentinean based in Auckland, New Zealand. 🌏
 - 👀 I’m interested in travelling, wild life, sports and science.
-- 🌱 I have worked with front-end stacks like HTML, CSS and JS for the web projects.
+- 🌱 I have worked with front-end stacks like HTML, CSS and JS/TS for the web projects.
 Mainly using React, StyledComponents, Materials-UI, etc.
 - 🌱 and back-end like Node, Nest, and MySQL.
 - 🌱 On my free time, I'm practicing Python and solving algorithms.
 Also playing with Node and Mongo, building some small projects to understand them better.
 - 💻 I'm actively looking for a role as a Full-Stack Developer.